-7. Don't miss the George Street Ice Skating Rink
+10. Don't miss the George Street Ice Rink

-Every year, from the end of November until the beginning of January, the most fun ice rink in the city is installed in Edinburgh, by now a classic of the winter season.
+Every year, from late November to early January, is installed in Edinburgh the most fun ice rink in the city, by now a classic of the winter season.

 In addition to being able to skate on it, this place offers skating lessons for children.
-Please note that skate rental is available from size 9 and up.
+Please note that skate rental is available for children's size 9 and up.

 - Address and directions: Between Castle Street and Charlotte Square.
 There are several public transportation stops nearby.

-- Hours: The regular hours of operation are Monday through Friday from 12:30 am to 9:15 pm.
+- Hours: Regular rink hours are Monday through Friday from 12:30pm to 9:15pm.
 On weekends, extended hours are from 10:15 am to 9:15 pm.
 On Christmas Eve and New Year's Eve they work with reduced hours until 19h.

 - Price range: An adult ticket usually costs around 12€; family tickets including two adults are available from 28€.
 Please note that prices may increase during peak hours, weekends and Friday nights.

-8. In December take the Edinburgh Silent Disco Tour
+11. In December do the Edinburgh Silent Disco Tour

-Walk through the beautiful streets of downtown Edinburgh in a fun and peculiar adventure: the silent discos!
-During the tour participants wear high-tech headphones to tune in to the frequency that the DJ-guide will choose for you beforehand.
+Walk the beautiful streets of downtown Edinburgh on a fun and quirky adventure: the silent discos!
+During the tour participants wear high-tech headphones to tune in to the frequency that the guide-Dj-entertainer chooses in advance for you.

-During Christmas in Edinburgh, some local companies offer this experience in a Christmas version that includes exclusively Christmas carol tracks and rhythms, laughter is more than guaranteed!
+During Christmas in Edinburgh, some local companies offer this experience in a Christmas version that includes exclusively Christmas carol tracks and beats, laughter is more than guaranteed!